cobbinma/booking-platform/Readme.md

 1. ensure lib folder contains certs (see below)
 1. run command `make local` to start api locally

-#### customer api

-used to manage administrator access on the booking platform

-1. Go to the `customer_api` lib directory.
-1. populate `.env` file from example
-1. ensure lib folder contains certs (see below)
-1. run `make dev` to run api and postgres instance in docker-compose

 ##### certificate generation